L400-RTI/Training-material/modules/01 - Introduction.md

 By the end of the course, you’ll be able to:

-- Design RTI architectures that are traceable end-to-end
+- Design Real-Time Intelligence architectures that are traceable end-to-end
 - Build monitoring into every component—from Eventstreams to KQL DBs to actions
 - Use built-in and external tools (e.g., Log Analytics, Monitor, Diagnostic Logs) to detect and resolve failures
 - Provide clear signals and telemetry when engaging with Microsoft support or operations teams

-The best RTI systems are not just fast—they’re also introspectable, resilient, and transparent when things go wrong.
+The best Real-Time Intelligence systems are not just fast—they’re also introspectable, resilient, and transparent when things go wrong.

 ### Orchestration and optimization